EducationalTestingService/rsmtool/doc/usage_rsmtool.rst

 feature *(Optional)*
 ^^^^^^^^^^^^^^^^^^^^
-This folder is only created if manual or automatic :ref:`feature selection <feature_selection>` is used.
+This folder is only created if you use :ref:`feature column selection <column_selection_rsmtool>`.

-.. include:: feature_selection_rsmtool.rst
+.. include:: column_selection_rsmtool.rst

 .. include:: intermediate_files_rsmtool.rst